MichaelSebero/PrivateGPT4Linux/README.md

 ```
 llamacpp:
-  prompt_style: "llama2"
-  llm_hf_repo_id: TheBloke/Nous-Hermes-Llama2-GGUF | This is where it looks to find the repo.
+  llm_hf_repo_id: Repo-User/Language-Model-GGUF | This is where it looks to find the repo.
-  llm_hf_model_file: nous-hermes-llama2-13b.Q5_K_S.gguf | This is where it looks to find a specific file in the repo.
+  llm_hf_model_file: language-model-file.gguf | This is where it looks to find a specific file in the repo.
 ```
-> [ prompt_style ] should be 'default', 'llama2', 'tag', 'mistral' or 'chatml'

 .
 Change the tokenizer section in `settings-local.yaml`